kfsfuebuiwdhudvwjh67/harry-potter-gen-z/book_1/chapter_1.md

 "Hagrid's bringing him."

-"You think it big brain to trust Hagrid with something as important as this?"
+"You think it big brain to trust Hagrid with something as mayor key as this?"

 "I would trust Hagrid with my life," said Dumbledore.

 "His heart is G.O.A.T.," said Prof McG grudgingly, "but you can't pretend he's not an airhead.
 He does tend to - what was that?"

-A _vroom vroom_ sound broke the silence around them.
-It grew steadily louder as they looked up and down the street for some sign of a headlight; it swelled to a roar as they both looked up at the sky - a huge motorcycle fell out of the air and landed on the road in front of them.
+A _vroom vroom_ noise totally shattered the chill vibe.
+It got mad loud as they peeped up and down the street for a headlight; it blew up to a full-on roar as they glanced at the sky - a massive bike just dropped from the heavens and slammed onto the road right in front of them..

 If the motorcycle was huge, it was nothing compared to the beast of a man straddling it.
 He was almost twice as tall as a normal man and had some major BDE (big dick energy).
 His fluffy factor was a "Oh hell no" and so wild - long tangles of bushy black hair and beard hid most of his face, he had hands the size of hubcaps, and his feet in their leather boots were like baby dolphins.
 In his vast, muscular arms he was holding a bundle of blankets.

 "Hagrid," said Dumbledore, sounding relieved.
 "Finally.
 Where'd you get the ride?"

 "Borrowed it, Professor Dumbledore, sir," said the giant, gently disembarking from the bike.
-"Young Sirius Black lent it to me.
-I've got him, sir."
+"Sirius Black hooked me up with it.
+I got him, no cap."

 "Any issues?"

-"Nope - house was almost destroyed, but I got him out all right before the Muggles started swarmin' around.
-He took a napper as we was flyin' over Bristol."
+""Nope - house was almost destroyed, but I snagged him before the basic folks started pullin' up.
+Dude caught some Z's while we cruised over Bristol."

 Dumbledore and Prof McG bent forward over the bundle of blankets.
 Inside, just visible, was the babin, sleepin.
-Under a tuft of jet-black hair over his forehead they could see a sus af cut, shaped like a bolt of lightning.
+Under a tuft of jet-black hair over his forehead they could see a sus and ugly af cut, shaped like a bolt of lightning.(no cap)

 "Is that where-?" whispered Prof McG.